HOME : LMS : GWR : LNER : MISC : ABOUT US : SEARCH

 GWR Route: North Warwickshire Line

-Henley in Arden - Old Station: gwrha669
+Henley in Arden - Original Station: gwrha669

-GWR half-cab 0-4-4T No 3556 has become derailed at Henley in Arden Old Station.
-This incident was described in John Boynton's 'Shakespeare's Railways' as follows; "The locomotive hit the buffers in a shower of ballast and splintered wood.
+GWR 0-4-4T 3521 class No 3556 is seen derailed after running through the buffers on the 7:00am through train from Birmingham Snow Hill on 4th September 1899.
+The last half mile approaching the terminus station had a 1 in 55 decent.
+The accident, is described in John Boynton's book entitled 'Shakespeare's Railways', as follows: 'The locomotive hit the buffers in a shower of ballast and splintered wood.
 It continued across the road and finally embedded itself in the next meadow.
 The first coach was damaged but empty.
-The four badly shocked passengers were in the other carriages which remained on the rails" 4th September 1899
+The four badly shocked passengers were in the other carriages which remained on the rails" 4th September 1899'.

 back